Sasan-Faraj/Extra_Credit/README.md

 ### What is the data?
 What does the data represent?
 How is it represented?

-The data at hands shows the location, size, wealth, gender, age, and education of 48,218 individuals.
+The data at hands shows the location, size, wealth, gender, age, and education of 48,218 individuals in Liberia.
 For ease of later analysis, the data was transformed from a csv to a Panda's data frame.
 Upon first analysis of the data, it was determined that the initial index was unneeded and switched with a column titled "unnamed: 0."
-This was becaus the "unnamed: 0" column represented the index, or the number, of each respondent, so it was used to be the index of the data frame as well.
+This was because the "unnamed: 0" column represents the index, or the number, of each respondent, so it was used to be the index of the data frame as well.

 Similarly, the data was seperated into an X data frame and a y data frame.
 The y data frame represents the target of prediction for this ananlysis and contains the education levels of the different respondents.
 The rest of the variables were stored into the X data frame to help predict people's eduction.

 The data was also split into Xtrain, Xtest, ytrain, and ytest data frames using the training testing split function.
-60% of the observation was used for training, and 40% was used for testing.
+60% of the observations were used for training, and 40% were used for testing.
 A random state of 146 was used for consistency.

 ### Is there any information we know about the data before we begin the predictions?

-At first, I analzed the correlation between the X variables by displaying a correlation matrix through a heat map representation.
+At first, I analyzed the correlation between the X variables by displaying a correlation matrix through a heat map representation.
 Similarly, I looked for irregularites within the X data frame through a pair plot representation.
 Both of them are shown below.

 ![](corr_heat.png)